-If you get the seasonal pass, you can move from one LTVA to another as there are seven areas available around southern California and southern Nevada.
+If you get the seasonal pass, you can move from one LTVA to another as there are seven areas available around southern California and southern Arizona.

 They are all pretty much in the middle of nowhere though, so be prepared.